Deprince1546/realtyosai/README.md

 - Monitoring deadlines
 - Preparing reports

-These tasks are necessary, but they take agents and brokerage staff away from clients and revenue-generating work.
+These tasks are necessary, but they take agents and brokerage staff away from clients and revenue generating work.

 **RealtyOS is designed to take over this repetitive operational workload.**